MiamiOH-CSE274/Interactive-Debugging/README.md

 Build and run Sierpinski.
 An output file called “triangle.html” should be placed in your project directory, along with your source code.
 The file should exist, but you will notice that its contents do not look much like the correct output.

 * 2.a) List all the ways that you can see that the current output of your program is different from the expected output.

-	Rather than looking like an actual Sierpinski triangle, triangle.html is just a huge block of characters resembling the number '1', with a few lines of '8's thrown in randomly in hte bottom half of the block.
+	Rather than looking like an actual Sierpinski triangle, triangle.html is just a huge block of characters resembling the number '1', with a few lines of '8's thrown in randomly in the bottom half of the block.

 Step 3
 ------